dyc3/opentogethertube/README.md

 To start the server: `Debug > Select "Launch Program" > Start`

-To start the client: `npm run serve`
+To start the client: `yarn workspace ott-client serve`